 So how socializing enough?

 Going back to the definition of socialization…in our homeschool, my children’s “surrounding culture” can be many things.
 Culture is something that you create.
-I created a lovely culture as a classroom teacher and I was very proud of.
-But my classroom culture didn’t extend out into the world like our homeschooling culture does.
+I created a lovely culture as a classroom teacher and I was very proud of it.
+But my classroom culture didn’t extend out into the world as our homeschooling culture does.

 As I continued my discussion with my uncle, I made sure to mention these “surrounding culture” experiences that I offer to my children.

 *Meeting at the local fire station and assisted living home monthly for our Homeschool Lego Club – socially involving a culture of multiple ages and experiences.

 Meeting up every week at the skate park. (the 2-year-old can totally hang with the big kids and is accepted by all) – socially teaching inclusion and creating a culture of acceptance.

 Taking a break from our morning learning to walk to the park for playtime and a picnic.
 We always discover new friends there! – socially introducing new experiences and opportunities with others.